Himagirisiddesh/Banking-Management-System-Java/README.md

 2. Connect to a MySQL database
 3. Add user authentication (login system)
 4. Export account data to CSV or PDF

-Use the menu options shown in the console
+5.Use the menu options shown in the console